Fermi Liquid near a q=0 Charge Quantum Critical Point: Effective interaction and vertex function beyond RPA

 \subsection{Vertex function}

-We next consider the renormalization of the relation between the vertex function $\Gamma$ and $V_{eff}$, or, equivalently, between $\Gamma$ and $\Gamma^{RPA}$.
-We argue, following Refs.~\cite{maslov2010pomeranchuk,chubukov2014antiferromagnetic} that at large $\lambda$, there are additional relevant diagrams for the vertex function.
+We next address the issue whether the equivalence between $\Gamma$ and $V_{eff}$ still holds near a QCP, when $\lambda$ gets large.
+We argue, following Refs.~\cite{maslov2010pomeranchuk,chubukov2014antiferromagnetic} that at large $\lambda$, there are additional relevant diagrams for the vertex function, which make it different from $V_{eff}$.
 These additional diagrams contain a polarization bubble with zero momentum transfer (Fig. \ref{ladder}).
 In a weakly coupled Fermi liquid, these bubbles are convoluted with the static $U(q)$ and vanish after integration over frequency because they contain a double pole in either only upper or only lower frequency half-plane.
-In a critical Fermi liquid, the product $G^2 (K+Q)$ is convoluted with the dynamical $V_{eff} (Q)$.
-The latter contains branch cuts in both half planes of complex frequency, so the existence of a double pole in only one half plane cannot be used to determine whether or not these contributions vanish.
+Near a QCP, the product $G^2 (K+Q)$ is convoluted with the dynamical $V_{eff} (Q)$.
+The latter contains branch cuts in both half-planes of complex frequency, so the existence of a double pole in $G^2 (k+Q)$ in only one half-plane cannot be used to determine whether or not these contributions vanish.
+At this stage, it becomes essential that the vertex function is the $\omega$ limit of the dressed antisymmetrized interaction $\Gamma(K, P, Q)$ (the limit of strictly zero momentum component of $Q$ and vanishingly small frequency component).